 The processes that participate in the parallel execution of a task are arranged in a master/slave organization.
 The original process is the master.
 It creates zero or more slaves to assist.
 When a parallel DO loop is encountered, the master contacts the slaves for help.
 When the loop is complete, the slaves wait for the master, and the master resumes normal execution.
 The master process and each of the slave processes are called a thread of execution or simply a thread.
-By default, the number of threads is set to the number of processors on the machine or is set to 8, whichever is smaller.
-You can override the default and explicitly control the number of threads of execution used by a parallel job.
+By default, the number of threads is set to the number of processors on the

 For multiprocessing to work correctly, the iterations of the loop must not depend on each other; each iteration must stand alone and produce the same answer regardless of when any other iteration of the loop is executed.
 Not all DO loops have this property, and loops without it cannot be correctly executed in parallel.
 However, many of the loops encountered in practice fit this model.
 Further, many loops that cannot be run in parallel in their original form can be rewritten to run wholly or partially in parallel.
-For information about determining data dependencies in loops, see Section 4.10, page 126.
+For information about determining data dependencies in loops, see Section 4.10, page 118.